 What do I need to take this class?

-A computer, the internet, and if you want to join the live calls, a phone (Skype works too).
+A computer and the internet.
 If you’d like to be a part of the (optional) Facebook group, then an account there is needed.
 Plus, a journal and pen would be cool too.

 Do I need to download anything?

 No. The class is offered in an online classroom called Ruzuku.
 All you need to do is sign up for the class and create an account on Ruzuku (it’s free).
 And yes.
 There are PDFs to download.